The Insurance and Reinsurance Law Review: India

 - under the Deposit Insurance and Credit Guarantee Corporation Act 1961: insurance to be taken by the banks functioning in India;

-- under the Brokers Regulations, IRDAI (Insurance Web Aggregators) Regulations 2017, IRDAI (Registration of Corporate Agents) Regulations 2015, Guidelines on Repositories and Electronic Issue of Insurance Policies of 29 May 2015, and IRDAI (Registration of Insurance Marketing Firm) Regulations 2015: professional indemnity insurance covering errors and omission, dishonesty and fraudulent acts by employees, and liability arising from loss of documents or property (A committee constituted by the IRDAI has recently proposed standard policy wordings for professional indemnity policies for all insurance intermediaries.
-These recommendations have not yet been adopted);
+- under the Brokers Regulations, IRDAI (Insurance Web Aggregators) Regulations 2017, IRDAI (Registration of Corporate Agents) Regulations 2015, Guidelines on Repositories and Electronic Issue of Insurance Policies of 29 May 2015, and IRDAI (Registration of Insurance Marketing Firm) Regulations 2015: professional indemnity insurance covering errors and omission, dishonesty and fraudulent acts by employees, and liability arising from loss of documents or property (the IRDAI has recently issued standard policy wordings for professional indemnity policies for all insurance intermediaries);

 - under the Carriage by Air Act 1972: parties are required to maintain adequate insurance covering any liabilities that may arise;